A-M-D-R-3-W/llmFunctionWrapper/README.md

 tools = [tool.to_dict() for tool in unserializedTools]
 ```

-Is a direct replacement for
+Is a direct replacement for, and is identical to

 ```python
 tools = [